 Community Engagement Grants can be used for short-term (less than 1 year) community-based outreach programs and events.
 The UMVS provides financial resources of up to $15,000 per congregation, annual conference, or mission partner.
 Applicants must provide a financial contribution of at least 10% of the requested amount.

-Grants from North Carolina Organizations
+North Carolina Organizations

 BIPOC Mental Health Grant